geerteltink/geert.elt.ink/src/style-guide.md

 | Division 1     | Division 2     | Division 3     |
 | Division 1     | Division 2     | Division 3     |
 | Division 1     | Division 2     | Division 3     |

----

-## Media and Form Elements

-The remaining sections contain elements that cannot be represented in markdown.
-Please consult [the HTML version](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/index.html), to see these elements.